 Pitch fees are an amount that is paid to the site owner on a regular basis for the right to keep your park home / lodge on the site, as well as for maintenance of the common parts.
 The amount will depend upon the agreement that you have with the site owner.

 Each year, the site owner may choose to review the pitch fee and on a residential site, the process is set down in law.
 With holiday sites, it will depend on the agreement that you have with the site owner.
-It is worth checking the documentation carefully to ensure that it is all in order and that you know what the next bill will be !

 The starting point on a residential site is the Consumer Price Index that is published immediately before the review of the fee.
 Normally this pitch fee review happens once a year, but it can sometimes be longer.

-A site owner can also seek to increase the pitch fees by more than the CPI and if there has been a deterioration in the park since the last review, that should be taken into account as well – this can mean that the increase is less than the CPI.
+If there has been a deterioration in the park since the last review, that should be taken into account as well – in some cases, that can mean there is no increase at all.
+The Pitch Fee Review Form needs to set all of this out.

 With residential sites, the amount of change in England and Wales used to be based on the Retail Price Index rather than the Consumer Price Index, so it is worth checking that any pitch fee review has been calculated correctly.